ajinkya1909/SOC_24b1003/README.md

 Trades are closed after 2 trading days max.

-If trade is profitable (>0.5%) after 1 day and ADX weakens implies exit early to secure gains.
+If trade is profitable (>=1.5%) after 1 day and ADX weakens implies exit early to secure gains.

-If trade is down more than 2% exit to stop loss to minimize loss.
+If trade is down more than 0.5% then exit to stop loss to minimize loss.

 Trade Tracking:
 Every trade is logged with entry and exit dates, prices and profit percentages, days held, ADX on entry and exit etc.